CS4A/ISC2-CC/Domain3/Domain3.md

 * **Secure Destruction of Media:** When physical media (hard drives, tapes, paper) is no longer needed, it must be destroyed securely.
     * **Shredding, Pulverizing:** Physical destruction.
     * **Degaussing:** Using a powerful magnet to destroy data on magnetic tapes.
 This is often the most effective method for tapes.
+    * **Overwriting/Data Wiping:** Overwriting data multiple times with random patterns to render it
 ---
 <!-- _class: title-slide -->
 ## Part 3